auth0/lock/README.md

 ## Run examples

 The **example** directory has a ready-to-go app.
 In order to run it you need [node](http://nodejs.org/) installed.

 Then execute `npm i` to install dependencies (only once) and `grunt example` from the root of this project.

-Point your browser at `http://localhost:9999/` and check the examples.
+Finally, point your browser at `http://localhost:9999/` and play around.

 ## Browser Compatibility